BWBR is pleased to announce that Terri Ulrick, AIA, LEED® AP will be stepping into the role of President and CEO.

 In this episode, we delve into the unique challenges faced by Critical Access Hospitals, particularly in their quest for funding.
 Joining us for this conversation are Nick Smith, Principal at Wipfli, and Brad Krump, Healthcare Principal at BWBR.
 Together, they shed light on the nuances of financing major renovations or replacements for these rural healthcare institutions.

 Nick has over two decades of experience helping Critical Access Hospitals plan and finance projects at Wipfli, a top 20 accounting, CPA, and consulting firm.
 One of his first projects as a healthcare consultant involved working alongside BWBR on a large replacement hospital planning project, beginning a longstanding partnership.
 Brad was born and raised in a small town in North Dakota and witnessed firsthand the importance of local community hospitals in rural areas.
 During his tenure at BWBR, he has relished the opportunity to work on several USDA-funded projects for Critical Access clients.
+While Nick and Brad come at the challenge from different specialty areas, they share a common mission to facilitate access to care in underserved communities.

 UNDERSTANDING THE LANDSCAPE